jrgn9/data2410-portfolio/README.md

 | IP:port   | 6.0 - 25.0    | X MB     | Y Mbps     |

-**NOTE:** the arguments must not be positional arguments, i.e., users do not need to remember the position of the argu
+**NOTE:** the arguments must not be positional arguments, i.e., users do not need to remember the position of the arguments.